nim-lang/Nim/doc/nep1.rst

                                        via ``new``
 this or self            self           for method like procs, e.g.:
                                        `proc fun(self: Foo, a: int)`
-                                       rationale: `self` is more unique in english than `this`, and `foo` would not be DRY. find                    find           should return the position where something was found; for a bool result
+                                       rationale: `self` is more unique in English than `this`, and `foo` would not be DRY. find                    find           should return the position where something was found; for a bool result